webix-hub/docs/data/api/ui.uploader_link_config.md

 link
 =============

-@short: sets the component to display values of the files chosen for upload;
+@short: sets the component to display values of the files chosen for upload

 @type: string
 @example: